-The 13 Best Streamers For Trout That Get Big Results
+13 Best Streamers For Trout Used By Top Guides

 A rainbow trout caught on one of the best streamers for trout, a egg sucking leech.

-A rainbow trout caught on a streamer by Jordan from A Perfect Drift Guide Company.
+A rainbow trout caught on an Egg-Sucking leech streamer.
+Caugth by Jordan from A Perfect Drift Guide Company in Ontario, Canada.

-These are the only streamers for trout you will need because they imitate many of natural food sources of the trout, which include minnows, sculpins, leeches, crayfish, and even mice.
+These are the only trout streamer flies you will need because they imitate many of natural food sources of the trout, which include minnows, sculpins, leeches, crayfish, and even mice.

 Some of these streamers can also be tied in micro, small, medium, large, and extra-large sizes to represent the size of the natural food sources in your rivers and lakes.
 You can also tie these streamer flies in some crazy colors that might just surprise you.